 Frequent checks of thyroid levels throughout pregnancy

-Surgery to remove part of the thyroid (the part that is overactive)
+Surgery to remove the overactive part of the thyroid

-Radioactive iodine damages the overactive thyroid cells.
-But this treatment is not safe in pregnancy.
+Radioactive iodine is used to treat the condition in people who are not pregnant.
+But this treatment isn't safe in pregnancy.

 If you have Graves disease, you can take steps to have a healthy pregnancy.
 Get early prenatal care and work with your healthcare provider to manage the disease.